 Please let our webmaster know if you have additional editors to add to the list.

 The Connector is prepared on a personal computer.
-Submissions are happily accepted via email to Scott Wallace.
+Submissions are happily accepted via email to Todd Kopl.
 Additionally, if you know of an event in the area that would be of interest to the general membership please forward that information for inclusion in the next edition of The Connector.

 Here is the latest publication of the Connector.